 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Note: Planning is defined as collecting and analyzing technical data (social, environmental, economic, governmental), determining problems and concerns, and developing long-term plans accordingly.
-These are formal, written plans, i.e., statements of goals and objectives, recommended alternatives for action, and policies and programs to achieve the goals and objectives.
-Generally, these plans will impact statewide activities or a large-scale corporation which has branch or satelllite facilities.
+NOTE: Planning is defined as collecting and analyzing technical data (social, environmental, economic, governmental), determining problems and concerns and developing long-term plans accordingly.
+These are formal, written plans, i.e. statements of goals and objectives, recommended alternatives for action and policies and programs to achieve the goals and objectives.
+Generally, these plans will impact statewide activities or a large-scale corporation which has branch or satellite facilities.
 Candidates must perform these types of duties the majority of time and the planning function must be the major thrust of the job.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

 Two (2) years of the General Experience must have been in a lead or supervisory capacity.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED